Undertone0809/broadcast-service/README.md

 - optimize documents and show more examples.
 - ~~optimize the syntax expression of broadcast-service~~
 - provide more test cases
-- privide the ability to subscribe the topic and callback once
+- provide the ability to subscribe the topic and callback once
 - Support for fuzzy subscriptions
+- ~~the publisher of the topic can provide a return value~~
+- optimize usage in class ('self' params problem)
+- build observer mode
+- ~~provide publisher callback when all subscriber have completed callback~~

 ## Contribution